mwherman2000/indy-arm/README.md

 - ArchiMate Modeling Specification: The Open Group ArchiMate 3.0 Specification
 - Archi Modeling Tool: Archi, the open source ArchiMate modeling platform

+## INDY ARM

-## Recent Feedback and Changes
+### Recent Feedback and Changes

-Ledger Agent Node changed to Ledger Node (@danielhardman) Ledger Nodes: A2A Protocol corrected to Ledger-to-Ledger Protocol (@danielhardman) Relationships added to depict A2A Protocol messaging between Edge Agents and Cloud Agents (@danielhardman) (“Identity” Layer) appended to Business Layer – Architecture (@mwherman2000) (“Edge” Layer) appended to Application Layer – Architecture (@mwherman2000) (“Cloud” and “Ledger” Layers) appended to Technology Layer – Architecture (@mwherman) Owner changed to Controller in (P2) (per CCG discussion Jan.
-15 2019) Principle P7 added.
+1. Ledger Agent Node changed to Ledger Node (@danielhardman)
+2. Ledger Nodes: A2A Protocol corrected to Ledger-to-Ledger Protocol (@danielhardman)
+3. Relationships added to depict A2A Protocol messaging between Edge Agents and Cloud Agents (@danielhardman)
+4. (“Identity” Layer) appended to Business Layer – Architecture (@mwherman2000)
+5. (“Edge” Layer) appended to Application Layer – Architecture (@mwherman2000)
+6. (“Cloud” and “Ledger” Layers) appended to Technology Layer – Architecture (@mwherman)
+7. Owner changed to Controller in (P2) (per CCG discussion Jan.
+15 2019)
+8. Principle P7 added.
 See #4.
-Non-Fungible Entities added to Principles.
+9. Non-Fungible Entities added to Principles.
 (P8) and (P9) added.
 (P1) updated.
-Element (3) is now shown as copies of the same (3a) and (3b).
+10. Element (3) is now shown as copies of the same (3a) and (3b).
-“inanimate thing” changed to Non-Fungible Entity (10).
+11. “inanimate thing” changed to Non-Fungible Entity (10).
-Principle P4 reworded.
+12. Principle P4 reworded.
 DID Entity (14) redefined.
-Indy Ledger Local Node State changed to Indy Ledger Local Node State (Replica) (36) and (38).
+13. Indy Ledger Local Node State changed to Indy Ledger Local Node State (Replica) (36) and (38).
-Indy Ledger (Journal) changed to Indy Ledger Local State (17).
+14. Indy Ledger (Journal) changed to Indy Ledger Local State (17).
-Indy Transactions changed to Indy Transactions (Journal) (17).
+15. Indy Transactions changed to Indy Transactions (Journal) (17).
-Removed DID Resolver Full Node (@peacemaker).
+16. Removed DID Resolver Full Node (@peacemaker).
-Four perspectives added to the both of the ARM.
+17. Four perspectives added to the both of the ARM.
-Indy Ledger Local Node State (Replica) was changed to Local Ledger State (Replica).
+18. Indy Ledger Local Node State (Replica) was changed to Local Ledger State (Replica).
-Partitioned the DID Data Model (old 12) perspective into DID Document Data Model (44) and DID Data Model (new 12) perspectives.
+19. Partitioned the DID Data Model (old 12) perspective into DID Document Data Model (44) and DID Data Model (new 12) perspectives.
-Added elements (44) to (50) to support change 19.
+20. Added elements (44) to (50) to support change 19.

-## Architecture Perspectives
+### Architecture Perspectives

 Horizontally, the INDY ARM is partitioned into 4 perspectives: